PageAmp/pageamp/README.md

 Ub1 was built from the ground up with support for [Server Side Rendering](https://medium.com/walmartlabs/the-benefits-of-server-side-rendering-over-client-side-rendering-5d07ff2cefe8) on a variety of server platforms thanks to the magic of Haxe.

-Compared to JavaScript-only technologies like [React.js](https://reactjs.org) and [Vue.js](https://vuejs.org/) SSR is not an afterthought and your server-side options are not limited to [Node.js](https://nodejs.org/en/), which isn't a practical choice for the average web site.
+Compared to JavaScript-only technologies like [React.js](https://reactjs.org) and [Vue.js](https://vuejs.org/) SSR is not an afterthought and your server-side options are not limited to [Node.js](https://nodejs.org/en/), which isn't a practical choice for most web sites.

 In a ub1 server, HTTP requests are served through a single entry point, configured in `.htaccess` on PHP platforms: